Civ13/civ13-wiki/wiki/Guide_to_Farming.md

 Many kinds of animals leave manure on the ground, which could be used to fertilize a field.
 This is one way to restore nutrition to your soil.
 You can use manure, fertilizer, or dung to nourish it.
+By fertilizing the soil, you will automatically fertilize all the soil in 3x3, around the soil that you have fertilized.

 Manure: 10 points of nutrition,
 Dung: 20 nutrition points,